Use: String trimmer/edger for your yard.

 The Worx GT is a cordless string trimmer/edger powered by a lithium-ion battery that is supposed to make fast work of trimming your lawn and yard.
 The Worx GT required some assembly, and the instruction manual consisted mostly of pictures, so it took some work to get it assembled.

-The Worx GT preformed well and was easy to convert it from trimmer to edger.
+The Worx GT performed well and it was easy to convert it from trimmer to edger.
 The self-feeding string mechanism didn’t always work, requiring the string to be pulled out manually.
 However, overall the tool performed well.

 Watch this video to find out more.